-11. Shock Absorber Replacement
+10. Shock Absorber Replacement

 - IMPORTANT: Shock absorber MUST be replaced with the proper shock absorber.
-Check the shock for the part number.
-If the part number cannot be found, consult Parts Manual XL-AS11428PM-en-US. - IMPORTANT: The trailer MUST be unloaded before beginning service procedures. - 1.
+Check shock for part number.
+For replacement or service Parts refer to the SAF-HOLLAND® Aftermarket Parts Catalog at www.safholland.us. - IMPORTANT: The trailer MUST be unloaded before beginning service procedures. - 1.
 On a level surface, support the front of the trailer with either a kingpin stand, landing gear, or while coupled to a tractor (Figure 15). - 2.
-Raise the trailer frame approximately 2" (51 mm) above the suspension's specified ride height. - At the suspension's specified ride height (Table 4), place multiple jack stands under the vehicle's frame per OEM specified locations, then lower the trailer onto the jack stands. - NOTE: It may be necessary to shim the jack stands to achieve the specified height.
+Raise the trailer frame approximately 2" (51 mm) above the suspension's specified ride height. - 3.
+At the suspension's specified ride height (Table 4), place multiple jack stands under the vehicle's frame per OEM specified locations, then lower the trailer onto the jack stands. - NOTE: It could be necessary to shim jack stands to achieve specified height.